greywolf001au/termhelper/README.md

     settings: {
       prompt: "%p [%!]> ";
       ...
+    }

 In your application:

     term.set("settings", "prompt", "[%d]%p> ");

 On the command line:

     prompt __dirname + '> ';

-Note: The values set in these examples could be set using in any of the prompt setting methods.
+Note: The values set in these examples could be set using any of the prompt methods.

   -----------------------------------------------------------------------------------------------